 (4) Mandatory Development Amenities. (§2306.187) New Construction, Reconstruction or Adaptive Reuse Units must include all of the amenities in subparagraphs (A) - (M) of this paragraph.
 Rehabilitation (excluding Reconstruction) Developments must provide the amenities in subparagraphs (D) - (M) of this paragraph unless stated otherwise.
 Supportive Housing Developments are not required to provide the amenities in subparagraph (B), (E), (F), (G), (I), or (M) of this paragraph; however, access must be provided to a comparable amenity in a common area.
 All amenities listed below must be at no charge to the tenants.
 Tenants must be provided written notice of the applicable required amenities for the Development.

-(A) All Units must be wired with RG-6/U COAX or better and CAT3 phone cable or better, wired to each bedroom, dining room and living room;
+(A) All bedrooms, the dining room and living room in Units must be wired with current cabling technology for data and phone;

 (B) Laundry connections;